There is a concept circulating around the Tantra scene right now; and I roll my eyes every time I hear it.

 Now of course there is a place for moving beyond our conditioning on the path of awakening.
 And if we start to censor ourselves due to concern for what others thing then we start to feel inauthentic.
 To feel authentic is to feel real, true and alive.
 It is a highly sought-after state in the world of Tantra and conscious relating.

 Sometimes I see this term being used as an excuse for uncensored speech, which, lets face it, is a far cry from channeling pure divine truth.
-To say “You look fat in that dress” might be frames as radical honesty, but did saying it really bring the world one step closer toward enlightenment and awakening?
+To say “You look fat in that dress” might be framed as radical honesty, but did saying it really bring the world one step closer toward enlightenment and awakening?
 Did it really bring you one step closer to the transparency of your ego to let your soul-light shine through?
 Or was it just cheap truth?

 Cheap truth because it cost you nothing at all, but could have cost the recipient a whole bunch of self-love issues.